KrishAtGit/flight-reservation-system/README.md

 ============================================================
 ```

 The timing distribution is itself evidence of correctness.
 The winner acquires the lock in ~180ms.
-Everyone else waits ~1.6 seconds — the duration of the winning transaction holding the lock.
+Everyone else waits ~1.6 seconds; the duration of the winning transaction holding the lock.
 That 1.4-second gap is PostgreSQL's queue.

 ---